-Steven D. Ginsburg focuses his practice on corporate and commercial litigation and matters involving agreements governed by the Uniform Commercial Code; real estate, construction and banking litigation; insurance, antitrust, copyright and patent-infringement actions; medical staff privilege litigation and contractual disputes; and probate and other civil tort litigation.
+Steven D. Ginsburg is Vice Chair of Duane Morris' Banking Industry Practice Group.
+Mr. Ginsburg focuses his practice on corporate and commercial litigation and matters involving real estate, construction and banking litigation; insurance (including title insurance claims and litigation); agreements governed by the Uniform Commercial Code; noncompetition, trade secrets, medical staff privilege litigation and contractual disputes; and probate and other commercial and civil tort litigation.
 He has represented several municipal governments in eminent domain, federal, civil rights, building- and zoning-code enforcement litigation; minimum housing appeals; police civil forfeiture litigation; personnel transportation and other municipal litigation matters.
-Mr. Ginsburg also represents clients in bank-related litigation; class action litigation in defense of RICO, fraud and price-fixing claims in the health insurance industry and in vehicle wholesaling and financial practices; and commercial torts, foreclosures and workouts.
+Mr. Ginsburg also represents clients in class action litigation, RICO actions, fraud and price-fixing claims in the health care and insurance industries, and in vehicle wholesaling and financial practices; foreclosures and workouts.
 His appellate experience includes handling cases of first impression in Florida involving the rights of surviving spouses and creditors in estates and trusts, and the use of inculpatory statements.

 Mr. Ginsburg is a 1976 graduate of the University of Miami School of Law and a cum laude graduate of the University of Miami.